sudoNass/ROS-on-Ubuntu-VirtualBox/README.md

 #### what is VirtualBox?

-first i will explain the ideai of it for those who have no clue about it so they can understand how it works.
+first i will explain the idea of it for those who have no clue about it so they can understand how it works.

 VirtualBox is open-source software for virtualizing the x86 computing architecture.
 It acts as a hypervisor, creating a VM (virtual machine) where the user can run another OS (operating system).